crisnoel12/crisnoel12/README.md

 Software Engineer based in the Philippines, specializing in Frontend Development.

-Worked with clients such as NASA 👨‍🚀, PG&E ⛽&⚡, Japan's Nuclear Regulatroy Authority ☢️.
+Worked with clients such as NASA 👨‍🚀, PG&E ⛽&⚡, Japan's Nuclear Regulatory Authority ☢️.

 My speciality is in the Frontend, but I also like to practice Backend and DevOps skills in my spare time.